 At any time during a nursing home stay, you can ask the nursing home social worker to make a referral to empowerline to learn about your options in metro Atlanta.
-In fact, the nursing home should be asking you during your assessment whether you would like to receive information about returning to the community.
-If you say “yes”, they are required to contact empowerline for us to provide you with that information.
+In fact, during your assessment, the nursing home should ask whether you would like to receive information about returning to the community.
+If you say “yes,” they are required to contact empowerline so that we may provide you with that information.

 After empowerline receives a referral, one of our Certified Options Counselors will visit you or your loved one in the nursing home to discuss options and services that can help you move back into the community.
-Options Counseling is a coaching and decision-support model in which you or your loved one engages with a Certified Options Counselor who will discuss available long-term service options and help you determine the most appropriate services to meet your needs and preferences to help you successfully move back home.
-In addition to the long-term supports and services listed above, there are several programs people living in nursing homes may be eligible for to support them during a transition out of the nursing home.
+The counselor will discuss available long-term service options and help you determine the most appropriate services to meet your needs and preferences so that they may help you successfully move back home.
+In addition to the long-term supports and services listed above, there are several programs that nursing home residents may be eligible for to support them during a transition out of the nursing home.

 Help to transition out of a nursing home

-Empowerline helps individuals transition out of nursing homes into community settings through two programs:
+Empowerline helps individuals transition from nursing homes to community settings through two programs:

-If you are a Medicaid eligible nursing home resident and have been living in a nursing home for at least three months, empowerline can help your transition through a program called Community Transitions (formerly known as Money Follows the Person [MFP]).
-We use Community Transitions to pay for your expenses involved in any move, such as acquiring furniture and household items, assisting with moving costs, home modifications, and utility deposits, for up to 365 days after your transition.
+If you are a Medicaid eligible nursing home resident who has been living in a nursing home for at least three months, empowerline can help you to transition through a program called Community Transitions (formerly known as Money Follows the Person).
+We use Community Transitions to pay for your expenses involved in any move, such as acquiring furniture and household items, assisting with moving costs, home modifications, and utility deposits- for up to 365 days after your transition.
 Visit Georgia’s Department of Community Health for more information about the Money Follows the Person program.